rossbrandon/spendy/README.md

     * [Valet](https://laravel.com/docs/5.6/valet) or [Valet Plus for Mac](https://github.com/weprovide/valet-plus#installation)
 are recommended for local hosting/development

-4. Run the following commands:
+4. Run the following commands in the project's directory:

 ```bash
 composer install